bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# Categorification of sets works because it's a presheaf on a single point

 # Maple Leaf Rag: Chord Progression

 - Consider one part of maple leaf rag, which has the fun chord progression: